ibmjstart/bluemix-java-sample-twitter-influence-app/README.md

   10. Click: Finish

 #### • Push the app ####
-  1. Right-Click on the Bluemix server and click: `Connect`
+  1. Right-Click on the Bluemix server and click: `Connect`  (Optional)
   2. Right-Click on the Bluemix server and select: `Add and Remove...`
   3. Select your Twitter Influence Analyzer project from the window on the left and click: `Add >`
   4. Click: `Finish`